Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 - WireGuard, OpenVPN, IKEv2 support

-- MACE DNS blocker built into the app
+- MACE DNS blocker integrated into the app

 - Open source clients across all platforms

-- Dedicated IP option (useful for consistent server access or whitelisting)
+- Dedicated IP option available (good for consistent server access)

 - Split tunneling on Windows, macOS, Android